influxdata/docs-v2/content/influxdb/v2.0/reference/key-concepts/data-elements.md

 {{% note %}}
 **Tags are indexed:** Tags are optional.
 You don't need tags in your data structure, but it's typically a good idea to include tags.
 Because tags are indexed, queries on tags are faster than queries on fields.
-This makes tags ideal for storing commonly-queried metadata.
+This makes tags ideal for storing commonly queried metadata.
 {{% /note %}}

 {{% note %}}